Multi-Epoch Machine Learning 1: Unravelling Nature vs Nurture for Galaxy Formation: Data availability

 \section{Data availability}

-All simulation data used in this work is available from from IllustrisTNG website (http://www.tng-project.org).
+All simulation data used in this work is available from the IllustrisTNG website (http://www.tng-project.org).
 The code used to produce this paper will be provided upon reasonable request.